kevinolega/callcentertrainingtips/2web/waiting-w1c1.md

 The students who submit their answers first gets to pick the schedule first.

-Here are some recommendations while wating.
+Here are some recommendations while waiting.

 Please watch the videos.